eludris/eludris/docs/src/content/docs/hosting.md

 3. Configure the `Eludris.toml` file & `.env`.

-`.env` is mostly optional thanks to somewhat sane defaults, however you'll need to have an `eludris` database for MariaDB and a root user with the password as root, you can also just change the database URI using the `DATABASE_URL` environment variable and your own `.env`.
+`.env` is mostly optional thanks to somewhat sane defaults, however you'll need to have an `eludris` database for PostgreSql and a root user with the password as root, you can also just change the database URI using the `DATABASE_URL` environment variable and your own `.env`.